 We’ve put together this restaurant sustainability guide in honor of World Environment Day.
-We’re sharing the impact that the restaurant supply chain has on the environment, examples of how restaurants are minimizing their footprint, and sustainable practices that you can implement at your restaurant to reduce your impact.
+We’re sharing the impact that the restaurant supply chain has on the environment, examples of how restaurants are minimizing their footprint, and sustainable restaurant practices that you can implement to reduce your impact.

 The negative impact of our food’s supply chain on restaurant sustainability

 Food production, transportation, and preparation take a toll on our environment.
 Here’s how.

 Livestock agriculture produces 13-18% of the world’s greenhouse gas (GHG) emissions.
 However, not all livestock has the same impact on climate change.